Henry-Shelton/BioinformaticsPractice/README.md

 # BioinformaticsPractice
-Creating pipelines and manipulating big data (ML integration?)
+Creating some pipelines and manipulating big data